 You might specialise in either cutting or grading, or both.
-As a pattern cutter you might:

-- work from drawings of clothing designs
+working from drawings of clothing designs

-- refer to a library of patterns to find a pattern which you can adapt
+referring to a library of patterns to find a pattern which you can adapt

-- cut cardboard pattern pieces for each part of the garment
+cutting cardboard pattern pieces for each part of the garment

-- use a flat cardboard 'block' which can be altered
+using a flat cardboard 'block' which can be altered

-- use specialist computer programmes to make pattern pieces and templates
+using specialist computer programmes to make pattern pieces and templates

 alternatively draw your patterns by hand (some cutters prefer this)

-As a pattern grader you might:
+As a pattern grader you could be:

-- use a scanner to trace the pattern outline, which the computer can scale to size
+using a scanner to trace the pattern outline, which the computer can scale to size

-- send copies of the different pattern grades to the manufacturer for them to produce finished garments in the sizes they require.
+sending copies of the different pattern grades to the manufacturer for them to produce finished garments in the sizes they require.